-Twin-stick shooters are ten a penny these days.
-Circuit Breakers tries to stand out from the crowd with its retro looks and a unique ammunition mechanic but is that enough?
+Twin-stick shooters are ten a penny these days yet Circuit Breakers tries to stand out from the crowd with its retro looks and a unique ammunition mechanic.
+But, is that enough?

 Circuit Breakers tasks you and up to three friends with blasting through room after room of murderous robots programmed to destroy you.
 To achieve this aim, you can select one of five initial characters, all of whom come equipped with a different weapon.
 These include a machine gun, a shotgun, an unwieldy laser, and a chain gun that pushes you backwards when you fire it.